What are the eligibility criteria for applying to nib foundation?

 and therefore not entitled to receive grants.

-All organisations applying to the foundation must also advise their
+All organisations applying to the foundation for funding must also provide their

 ABN.
-More information about DGR and TCC status can be obtained from the ATO Non-Profit Organisations website which includes advice on who is
+More information about DGR and TCC status can be obtained from the ATO website which includes advice on who is

 eligible to obtain DGR status and how to apply.